ga-curriculum/javascript-scope/concepts/README.md

 # ![JavaScript Scope - Concepts](./assets/hero.png)

-**Learning Objective**: By the end of this lesson, students will students will be able to clearly define lexical scope in JavaScript, illustrating its significance in structuring and accessing variables within code.
+**Learning Objective**: By the end of this lesson, students will be able to clearly define lexical scope in JavaScript, illustrating its significance in structuring and accessing variables within code.

 ## What is scope?